ruvnet/ds.js/README.md

 # DSPy.ts 🚀

 DSPy.ts is a TypeScript port of Stanford's DSPy framework, bringing its powerful capabilities to the JavaScript ecosystem.
-As a complete port of DSPy, it maintains the core philosophy of programming—not prompting—language models while adding TypeScript's type safety, local inference capabilities, and enterprise-ready features.
+As a complete port of DSPy, it maintains the core philosophy of programming—not prompting—language models while adding TypeScript's type safety and enterprise-ready features.
+What sets DSPy.ts apart is its ability to run complete neural network models directly in the client browser, enabling sophisticated AI capabilities without server-side dependencies.

 **created by rUv, cause he could.**